J-BarrettPY/InfoSecNotes/readme.md

 NAT also provides significant security because by default it allows only connections that are originated on the inside network.
 This means that a computer inside the network can connect to an outside web server, but an outside computer cannot connect to a web server inside the network.

+# Using Single Machine Firewalls

+-	Single machine firewall solution running on an individual PC (or even a server).
+-	Often used to protect computers.

+Single machine firewalls have many things in common:
+-	These can be packet filtering, SPI, or even application gateways.
+-	All are software based.
+-	Most are easy to configure and set up.

+Designed with the home user in mind.

+# Knowledge Check

+Features of single machine firewalls:
+-	Easy to configure and set up
+-	Run on a database or web server
+-	Low cost product
+-	Software based

+# Windows 10 Firewall

+-	Stateful packet inspection firewalls.
+-	Can set different rules for outbound and inbound traffic.
+-	Can set rules for port, programs, custom rules, or one of the many predefined rules that Microsoft has for you to select from.
+-	Can choose to only allow via secured by IPSec.
+-	Can set rules for three areas or profiles: Doman, Public, and Private.

+Administrators should always follow these rules with all packet filtering firewalls:
+-	If you do not explicitly need a port, then block it.
+-	Unless you have a compelling reason not to, always block ICMP traffic because many utilities such as ping, tracert, and many port scanners use ICMP packets.
+-	Occasionally, I would suggest continuing to write out acronyms such as ICMP just to make sure this is reinforced.

+# Linux Firewalls

+## Iptables

+-	First widely used Linux firewall was called ipchains.
+-	On most Linux systems, iptables is installed as /usr/sbin/iptables.
+-	Iptables firewall is made up of three different kinds of objects: tables, chains, and rules.

+There are actually three tables and each has some standard rule chains in it.
+You can, of course, add your own custom rules.
+The three tables and their standard chains are as follow:

+-	Packet Filtering: This table is the essential part of the firewall.
+It is a packet filtering firewall and it contains three standard chains: INPUT, OUTPUT, and Forward.
+The INPUT chain processes incoming packets, and the OUTPUT chain processes traffic sent out from the machine.
+If the firewall system is also acting as a router, only the FORWARD chain applies to routed packets.
+-	Network address translation: This table is used for performing network address translation on outbound traffic that initiates a new connection.
+This is used only if your machine is serving as a gateway or proxy server.
+-	Packet Alteration: This table is used only for specialized packet alteration.
+It is often called the mangle table because it alters, or mangles, packets.
+It contains two standard chains.
+This table might not even be needed for many standard firewalls.

+## Symantec Norton Firewall

+-	Personal single machine firewall.
+-	Pop-up ad blocking and privacy protection.
+-	Accomplishes by preventing information about you from being transmitted via the browser without your knowledge.
+-	Easy to user UI.
+-	Can scan websites for vulnerabilities.